Voyage of the Brooklyn Saints: International chess moves

-Internal unrest and limited resources kept the Mexican government from utilizing and managing distant California, from which it had largely withdrawn after 1834 or been forcibly expelled by 1846.
+Internal unrest and limited resources kept the Mexican government from utilizing and managing distant Alta California, from which it had largely withdrawn after 1834 or been forcibly expelled by 1846.
 Powerful Californios in the distant territory rejected various governors sent by central Mexico to rule them.
 The Californios declared themselves independent unless Mexico returned to prior constitutional guarantees.
 However, they lacked the ability to defend the territory against even a small force on their own.
-Mexico offered to sell California to Great Britain, hoping to make Alta California a British protectorate against the United States, but Britain was reluctant to risk another war with the United States.
+Mexico offered to sell Alta California to Great Britain, hoping to make it a British protectorate against the United States, but Britain was reluctant to risk another war with the United States.
 An additional uncertainty was the effect John Sutter's financial challenges might have in de-stabilizing northern California.
 Potential international complications could arise if his finances collapsed, an outcome that was deemed highly likely given his history.
 If Sutter could not fulfill contractual obligations in the purchase of Fort Ross from the Russian-American Company, he could take down important Californios' fortunes with him and re-introduce Russian dominion from the coast into the Central Valley.
 Sutter resisted government attempts to control him and the looming risk he presented, falsely claiming that he would have the military backing of France if Californios attempted to interfere with him.